 EOR costs can vary depending on your company’s needs.
 Some will charge a flat fee, while others charge by a percentage of the payroll they run for your company.

 We recommend avoiding the latter pricing model.
-Although it initially appears that you’ll pay less, a percentage-based pricing structure disincentives you from raising wages or hiring more employees.
+Although it initially appears that you’ll pay less, a percentage-based pricing structure disincentivizes you from raising wages.
 Even though an EOR may not be providing any additional services, higher payrolls result in higher costs to the EOR.

 How to Find an Employer of Record

 - Do you have operations in X country?
 The EOR you choose must have existing operations in the country where you want to hire.
-Ask this question first because if they don’t have a presence, then you’ll need to look elsewhere.
+Ask this question first because if it doesn’t have a presence, then you’ll need to look elsewhere.

 - How do you keep up-to-date on local employment laws?
 Just like when you hire an HR staff member, the employer of record you choose needs to have in-depth knowledge of local employment laws.
 This will help mitigate your risk and ensure your international workers get paid on time.

 - Will I have a single point of contact?
 Some employers of record outsource their base-level support, and you could end up calling into a call center and speaking with a different person each time you have a question.
 A best-in-class EOR, however, will assign you a dedicated representative you can call or email with questions.
 This person will get to know your business and your employees, giving them the ability to provide you with accurate and timely guidance and support.

 - How do you ensure international employees feel a part of the team?
 You don’t want your international workers to feel like they’re not a part of the team.
 Remote work presents challenges, but an established EOR will have ways to ensure the international team members feel connected to the rest of your company, creating a cohesive and collaborative work environment for everyone.